kosorz/fourthwall/README.md

 - setting up staging environment
 - precommit hooks
 - dark mode
+- disable sorting buttons on headers when user has put a sort in search "q" as it should take precedence
 - containerization and scaling (if the application would get traction)
 - while all checks are in passing zones there is always a room for improvement:
   <img width="324" alt="image" src="https://github.com/user-attachments/assets/2bb84773-1565-4a26-83c4-cd572bf0c415" />